 Power Performance

-Here, we compare the relative strengths and weaknesses of the energy sources used in these machines, ranging from purely human-powered reel mowers to traditional gas options to battery and cord-powered electric models.
+Here, we compare the relative strengths and weaknesses of the energy sources used in these machines, ranging from purely human-powered reel mowers to traditional gas-powered models to battery- and cord-powered electric models.
 We've focused solely on each mower's runtime and how long it takes to recharge or refuel.
 While gas mowers offer incredible run time and fast refueling, battery-powered mowers have come a long way and offer impressive run times or the ability to swap batteries for an equally fast pit stop.
 Reels and corded mowers, while technically offering unlimited run time, have many drawbacks.

 The Troy-Bilt gas-powered motor is easy to keep running as long as you have a full gas can around.
 Credit: Clark Tate

-The gas-powered Troy-Bilt TB110 and Toro SmartStow Recycler 20340 are at the top as far as time to refuel or recharge.
+The gas-powered Troy-Bilt TB110 and Toro SmartStow Recycler 20340 are at the top in terms of time to refuel or recharge.
 A tank of gas lasts for around an hour, which is usually enough to cover the entire acre of our test lawn.
 If you do happen to run out, you're likely to have a gas can on hand to fill it back up and get going with a minimal delay.

-For people who frequently forget to fill that spare tank in the garage, battery mowers also offer the ability to “refuel” at home.
-The Ego LM2236SP boasts an impressive 75-minute run time with its massive 10Ah battery, and a relatively fast charge time of 60 minutes with the 700W turbo charger.
+For people who frequently forget to fill the spare tank in the garage, battery mowers also let you “refuel” at home.
+The Ego 22" boasts an impressive 75-minute run time with its massive 10Ah battery, and a relatively fast charge time of 60 minutes with the 700W turbo charger.
 We were able to mow a quarter-acre lawn several times over without needing to recharge using the normal blade speeds.
 Eco mode lasted a little longer, and Turbo lasted slightly shorter, but we rarely needed to use those modes.

 The 700W rapid charger powers up the large 10Ah battery in around an hour.
 Credit: Hale Milano